 For more information about UConn, please go to: http://uconn.edu/about-us/

 The University of Connecticut has partnered with Keeling & Associates, LLC for this search.
 Applications should include a resume/curriculum vitae and a cover letter addressing your interest in and qualifications for the position.
 Application materials must be sent, preferably as PDFs, to recruiting@KeelingAssociates.com with the subject heading “UConn Director MH.”
-Candidates are encouraged to submit materials by February 24, 2020, and all materials received by that date will receive full consideration.
+Interested candidates are encouraged to submit materials at their earliest convenience as the review of applications will begin immediately.
+All materials received by September 9, 2020 will be given full consideration.
 The search will continue until an appointment is made.

 Confidential inquiries and nominations should be addressed to the K&A senior consultant leading this search, Dr. Jan Walbert, at jwalbert@KeelingAssociates.com.